 Dr. Charles Holladay, an oncologist with Charleston Oncology who was involved in Cram-Smith’s treatment, has referred numerous patients to The Boon Project.
 Medical professionals probably haven’t paid enough attention to addressing the emotional and social needs of young adults, he admits, but that’s changing because of efforts like The Boon Project.

 “It’s probably something that, as oncologists, we haven’t noticed,” Dr. Holladay says.
-“The bulk of our attention is on pediatrics patients or older patients, because that’s where the incident of cancer is statistically higher.
+“The bulk of our attention is on pediatrics patients or older patients, because that’s where the incidence of cancer is statistically higher.
 But we’ve been remiss at times, because while we see young adults with things like Hodgkin’s disease and testicular cancer in their 20s, we’re starting to see more and more diagnoses that we would normally associate with a more advanced age, such as colon cancer and breast cancer.”

 Brown and Cram-Smith were inseparable when they were young as their father’s career in the U.S. Navy took them to Virginia, Maryland, Scotland, Greece and Bahrain.
 “I always had a friend wherever we moved,” Brown says.
 “We’ve been through so much together.”